canonical/discourse-k8s-operator/docs/explanation/charm-architecture.md

 ## OCI images

 The OCI image is built using [Rockcraft](https://canonical-rockcraft.readthedocs-hosted.com) and defined in the [Rockfile](https://github.com/canonical/discourse-k8s-operator/blob/main/discourse_rock/rockcraft.yaml) in the charm repository.
-It is then published to [Charmhub](https://charmhub.io/), the official repository of charms.
+It is then published to [Charmhub](https://charmhub.io/), the official repository for charms.

 This is done by publishing a resource to Charmhub as described in the [Juju SDK How-to guides](https://juju.is/docs/sdk/publishing).